stefan-hoeck/idris2-pack/CONTRIBUTING.md

 `$HOME/.pack/bin` pointing at `$HOME/.pack/[collection name]/bin`,
 and `$HOME/.pack/idris2`, pointing at `$HOME/.pack/[collection name]`.

-Command `pack switch [collection name]` also stores the name of the package collection in file `$HOME/.pack/.db`, which will serve as the default collection used by *pack*.

 ## Map of the Source Code

 The sections below give an overview of the project's source